configcat/docs/website/docs/integrations/vscode.md

 ---
 id: vscode
 title: Visual Studio Code
-description: ConfigCat Visual Studio Code extension
+description: ConfigCat Visual Studio Code extension.
+This is a step-by-step guide on how to use the ConfigCat Visual Studio Code extension to manage feature flags in your project.
 ---

 <a href="https://marketplace.visualstudio.com/items?itemName=ConfigCat.configcat-feature-flags" target="_blank">ConfigCat's Visual Studio Code extension</a> to manage feature flags from Visual Studio Code.